The CoRa Tensor Compiler: Compilation for Ragged Tensors with Minimal Padding: 's Ragged API Lowering

 In this section, we briefly describe how \Sys~lowers accesses to ragged tensors.
 Consider the 4-dimensional attention matrix $X$ involved in a batched implementation of MHA shown in the left pane of Fig.~\ref{fig:access_lowering}.
 Here, the first and the third dimensions are cdims and correspond to the batch size and the number of attention heads, respectively.
 The other two dimensions, corresponding to sequence lengths, are vdims.\footnote{We use the same layout in \Sys's implementation in~\S\ref{sec:layer_eval}.} For $X$, the size of a slice for both these vdims is the same function ($s_{24}())$) of the outermost batch dimension.

 Due to the irregular nature of ragged tensor storage, we need some auxiliary data structures to be able to lower memory accesses to $X$.
-The scheme used by past work on sparse tensors~\cite{csf, taco_format} for this purpose assumes that the number of non-zeros in a slice of a sparse dimension is, in general, a function of all of the outer dimensions.
+The lowering scheme used by past work on sparse tensors~\cite{csf, taco_format} assumes that the number of non-zeros in a slice of a sparse dimension is, in general, a function of all outer dimensions.
 However, recall that for our example tensor $X$, the size of a slice of either vdim depends only on the outermost batch dimension.
-Being agnostic to such precise dependencies between tensor dimensions (as illustrated via the \emph{dimension graphs}, or \emph{dgraphs} in Fig.~\ref{fig:access_lowering}), past work would compute and store more auxiliary data as compared to~\Sys. \Sys's lowering scheme also exploits the fact the data in a vdim slice is densely packed, which allows $O(1)$ tensor accesses by cleverly precomputing certain memory offsets (the auxiliary data structures).
+Being agnostic to such precise dependencies between tensor dimensions (as illustrated via the \emph{dimension graphs}, or \emph{dgraphs} in Fig.~\ref{fig:access_lowering}), past work would compute and store more auxiliary data as compared to~\Sys.

+\Sys's lowering scheme allows for cheap $O(1)$ accesses to ragged tensors.
+To enable this, we need to compute a memory offset within a constant number of operations.
+The reason sparse tensor formats such as the CSR format do not allow constant time tensor accesses is because they explicitly store indices of one or more dimensions along with every non-zero value.
+Thus, given a tensor index, one needs to perform a search over these stored indices to obtain the correct non-zero element.
+In the case of ragged tensors, however, we note that within a vdim slice, the data in densely packed with no intervening zero elements.
+Therefore, we can get away without storing explicit indices for any dimension.
+Accessing the precomputed memory offsets is also a constant time operation as \Sys's auxiliary data structures store these offsets using simple arrays.

 We describe these lowering schemes further in the appendix in~\S\ref{sec:ap_access_lowering}.
-In short, however, our storage access lowering scheme reduces the amount of auxiliary data that needs to be computed thus reducing the memory and computation overheads of the prelude code (\S\ref{sec:cora_oh_eval}), while allowing cheap tensor accesses.
+In short, however, our storage access lowering scheme reduces the amount of auxiliary data that needs to be computed thus reducing overheads of the prelude code (\S\ref{sec:cora_oh_eval}), while allowing cheap tensor accesses.